nunuvin/silent_bt_awake/README.md

 ## Antivirus detections
 Some heuristics seem to mark this.
-You can reach out to AV vendor so they can fix the heuristics
+You can reach out to AV vendor so they can fix the heuristics.
+Also you can whitelist this application in AV.